keviin0/CSA-Calculator/README.md

 **How to run our code:**
 - Our Project Standard SDK is adopt-openj9-15
 - We have sent the link to our [Github project](https://github.com/keviin0/CSA-Portfolio-GroceryStoreSim)
-- When pulling our code, we have a number of games.
-The two games from this week are UNO and Minesweeper
+- Our three main games are Go Fish, UNO, and Minesweeper.
 - Each of these should run individually and the main code should run.
 - The Home Button and AP Test Button do not work.
 Only the Labs Button Works.
-The two games from this weeek are UNO and Minesweep.
 - Kevin and Sean worked on UNO and Jacob and Aditya worked on Minesweeper.
 Siddhant worked on Go Fish.
-- The place card button for the UNO game does not work and only 1 card can be drawn for the UNO game.
 - Note for the instructions: We added extra instructions so we hopefully will not waste any of your time for you trying to figure out how to run our code.
 ![](images/Snip1.png)

-**Team Goals Week 8:**
+**Team Goals Week 11:**
 * make readme more concise

-* reference actual code in progress check

-* add TODO: to help keep collaboration organized

-* establish overall theme for project

-* try to have no rubber chickens
+* Finish all the minilabs.

+* Create our videos.

 **Pair / Trio breakdowns:**